kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 ##### CREATE, UPDATE, DELETE

-Principal making the request should be authorized for deleting pods that match the EvictionRequest's `.spec.target.podRef`.
+Principal making the request should be authorized for deleting pods that match the EvictionRequest's `.spec.target.pod`.

 #### Immutability of EvictionRequest Fields

-`.spec.target` and `.spec.target.podRef` does not make sense to make mutable, the EvictionRequest is always scoped to a specific instance of a target/pod.
+`.spec.target` and `.spec.target.pod` does not make sense to make mutable, the EvictionRequest is always scoped to a specific instance of a target/pod.
 If the pod is immediately recreated with the same name, but a different UID, a new EvictionRequest object should be created